K-Way windbreaker brand taps hip new market with R&D line | Times Leader

 By COLLEEN BARRY

-MILAN (AP) — K-way, the Franco-Italian brand synonymous with windbreaker, is stepping into luxury fashion with its first live runway show ever on the closing day of Milan Fashion Week.
+MILAN (AP) — K-way, the Franco-Italian brand synonymous with windbreakers, is stepping into luxury fashion with its first live runway show ever on the closing day of Milan Fashion Week.

-The Milan-based brand has been edging into the space with collaborations for such fashion houses as Fendi and YSL, DSquard2 and Comme des Garcons.
-But it is also seeking its own profile in the streetwear/sportswear scene under designer Monica Gamerboni.
+The Milan-based brand has been edging into the space with collaborations for such fashion houses as Fendi and YSL, DSquared2 and Comme des Garcons.
+But it is also seeking its own profile in the streetwear/sportswear scene under designer Monica Gamberoni.

-The combined men’s and women’s collection for next fall and winter that was shown Monday uses high-end materials — including upcycled sheepskin treated and colored — for vibrant jackets and trousers with a sexy sheen, recycled nylon for quilted garments and feathers for puffer jackets.
-It also uses technical wool for knitwear partially sourced from top producer Loro Piana.
+The combined men’s and women’s collection for next fall and winter that was shown Monday uses high-end materials — including upcycled sheepskin treated and colored for vibrant jackets and trousers with a sexy sheen.
+Recycled nylon was used for quilted garments and recycled feathers stuffed puffer jackets.
+Technical wool for knitwear was partially sourced from top producer Loro Piana.

 Dubbed R&D, for research and development, the collection is strong on both styling and technical experimentation that departs from the brand’s heritage as the maker of high-quality windbreakers and jackets, founded in Paris 57 years ago but long in Italian hands.